 The completed dissertation must follow the style and format requirements of Graduate Programs as contained in the Guide to Thesis and Dissertations: Preparation and Electronic Submission.
 It is the responsibility of candidates to assure that the completed dissertation follows this designated form.
 Before submission, the completed dissertation must be approved by the entire advisory committee and the CEE Director, as listed in the Guide.
 At least four copies of the completed dissertation will be submitted by candidates.
 The bound copies will be on file with the A-State Library, CEE, adviser, and the department.
 The Center endorses the use of APA as the approved style for formatting the dissertation.
-Any deviation from APA should be approved by the advisor.
+Any deviation from APA should be sapproved by the advisore edu/a/registrar/students/bulletins